-Louis Galdy became famous for his survival and devoted the next forty seven years of his life to Good Works.
-He was instrumental in having the St. Peter’s Church rebuilt.
+For the next forty seven years of his life Louis Galdy devoted himself to Good Works.
+He was instrumental in having the St. Peter’s Church rebuilt in Port Royal.

 He is buried there, his Huguenot ties reflected in the church’s marble relief by sculptor Louis François Roubiliac.